-A credit score in this range might get you preapproved.
-While the borrowing options might be narrow, some lenders might offer a mortgage with some added requirements, such as private mortgage insurance.
+A credit score in this range might get you pre-approved.
+While the borrowing options might be narrow, some lenders might offer a mortgage with some added requirements.
+Private mortgage insurance may be one of the requirements.

 >670 = Good

-For most lenders, a score of 670 or above is considered “good,” and you will have an easier time getting preapproved.
+For most lenders, a score of 670 or above is considered “good.”
+If you have a score in this range, you will have an easier time getting pre-approved.
 A score in this range won’t guarantee an approved application, but lenders will tend to be more open to financing a loan for a borrower in this range or above.

 Lenders will use your debt-to-income ratio to decide if your financial situation can afford the added expense of a mortgage loan.
 DTI is calculated by taking the total of the borrower’s monthly debt payments, divided by their gross monthly income.